-The Data Protection Impact Assessment Tool (DPIAT) is used to identify the risks involved with carrying out a certain business transaction in a given configuration and environment, such as buying a new cloud service.
-The tool is used by Small-Medium Enterprises (SMEs) to assess the classification of the data involved in this business transaction (whether they are personal or sensitive data) and how they can be secured and protected in the cloud.
-Furthermore, DPIAT reports on risks with respect to data breaches and the privacy of the cloud service users.
-It, also, provides insight in the potential threats, associated with the detected risks.
+As mentioned above the DPIAT is used to identify the risks, related to the data protection domain for a given configuration and environment when carrying out a certain business operation, which involves processing of personal or confidential data.
+The tool is used by Small-Medium Enterprises (SMEs) to assess the classification of the data involved in this business operation (whether they are personal or sensitive data) and how they can be secured and protected in the cloud.
+Furthermore, DPIAT reports on the risks with respect to data breaches and the privacy of cloud service users and provides insight to the potential threats.
+Through this tool, the users are guided through questions, getting explanations for both the questions and the respective answers.
+As a result, the user gets educated on risks and threats to ensure the ethical aspect of accountability.